Byron/gitoxide/etc/discovery/odb.md

     - It will be interesting to think of solutions involving the introduction of a bigger machine and migration of all repositories to there before the disk space runs out.
       Otherwise we believe that managing disk space is part of operation and not the server process itself.
 * **10** - write failure - fail connection
-    - write failures aren't specifically handled but result in typical Rust error behaviour probably alongside error reporting on the respective channels of the git-transport sideband.
+    - write failures aren't specifically handled but result in typical Rust error behaviour probably alongside error reporting on the respective channels of the gix-transport sideband.
     - `gitoxide` is made to cleanup on failure and leave nothing behind that could accumulate.
 * **11** - loose ref database - namespace isn't per connection
     - This needs fixing in `gitoxide` to probably be unshared by default.
 Namespaces are most useful on the server, which would use an `EasyArcExclusive` per connection.